-LINCOLN, Neb. — The Nebraska State Education Association, a union representing roughly 28,000 education professionals in the state, hosted a press conference Monday morning calling on Governor Ricketts and state leaders to implement stronger public health requirements.
+LINCOLN, Neb.
+(KMTV) — The Nebraska State Education Association, a union representing roughly 28,000 education professionals in the state, hosted a press conference Monday morning calling on Governor Ricketts and state leaders to implement stronger public health requirements.

 For Jon Kipper's report: 'We have a choice' NSEA calls tighter restrictions to keep schools open

 The online press conference was often emotional and included a number of public health measures that the NSEA would like put in place.
 The union issued a dire warning.

 “If the leadership in this state won’t make hard decisions and put mandates in place, our schools will close.
 Whether or not they stand up and say ‘schools need to remain open.’
 Our schools will close.
 Our hospitals will continue to be over-run and more Nebraskans will die — our friends, our family.
 And we hold governor Ricketts, the one person in the state who could actually mandate change, we hold him 100 percent accountable for what is happening.
 I’ve talked to too many leaders who are afraid to do anything because of what the governor says or has behind the scenes said what he will do to them,” said Jenni Benson, NSEA President.